-You might need some care and support at home due to breast cancer or its treatment.
+You might need some care and support at home due to lung cancer or its treatment.
 A lot of practical and emotional support is available to you.

 GP and community nursing support